MallocArray/airgradient_esphome/packages.md

 * Short press - Toggle temperature display between C and F
 * Press and hold up to 5 seconds - Initiate Senseair S8 CO2 manual calibration.
 Ensure device is already outdoors or near an open window for 5+ minutes before initiating

+## cpu_clock_speed_80_mhz.yaml

+For devices that use the ESP32-C3 the CPU clock can be lowered from default 160 MHz to 80 MHz to save power.
+The higher default clock is not needed for the calculations that even the AirGradient One by default has to do to interact with all the sernsors, display, LEDs and so on.
+If you suspect this causes problems, look at the ESPHome log or enable the `diagnostic_esp32.yaml` package and look at "Loop Time".

+It is currently not included by default for any AirGradient ESPHome config.
+If you want to use it, you must include the package yourself.

+For more details refer to the [Video from Andreas Spiess #410 Unknown ESP32 saving: Light Sleep, Clock Reduction, Modem Sleep, Hibernation, and a few tricks](https://www.youtube.com/watch?v=JFDiqPHw3Vc)

 ## diagnostic_esp32.yaml

 Enables debug sensor information for the ESP32-C3 chip that is very verbose.